 - Coach, manager and sponsor for local youth sports teams.

-Super Lawyers, a Thomson Reuters business, is a rating service of outstanding lawyers from more than 70 practice areas who have attained a high degree of peer recognition and professional achievement.
+Super Lawyers®, a Thomson Reuters business, is a rating service of outstanding lawyers from more than 70 practice areas who have attained a high degree of peer recognition and professional achievement.
 Selections are made using a multiphase process that includes a statewide survey of lawyers, an independent research evaluation of candidates and peer reviews by practice area.
 The result is a credible, comprehensive, and diverse listing of exceptional attorneys.
+More information about the selection process can be found here.

-Bob is an AV rated lawyer, which is the highest rating awarded by Martindale-Hubbell, a national directory of attorneys.
-The “AV” rating represents “Very high to preeminent” status, and is awarded based upon peer review.
+Bob is an AV® rated lawyer, which is the highest rating awarded by Martindale-Hubbell™, a national directory of attorneys.
+The “AV”® rating represents “Very high to preeminent” status, and is awarded based upon peer review.
 Bob has held this status for over a decade.
+More information about the selection process can be found here.

 Board of Trustees of Temple Israel, Westport